But, here we go, beginning at ... The Beginning.

 Coming from the family situation I did, I had a lot of anger roiling 'round, especially towards men in general.
 (Not individual guys, who were OK.
 The idea of manhood.)
 Plus, I was your typical, know-it-all college freshman.
 So, when I one day read a special TIME magazine issue dedicated entirely to feminism, I wholeheartedly latched on.
 Feminism had all the answers!
 Yes, I'm a feminist!
 Also, men sure have dorked up the world ... except for Friend Mike, of course.
 But the rest of the lot ... ::dark glare::

 I flung myself into every single Women's Studies-related class that I could take.
-Worked in the campus' Women's Center as the student co-director.
-(Well, it was more the size of a closet, but still.)
-Mourned the inability to declare a double-major in Women's Studies (English major only, alas) -- it was just offered then as a minor.
+Worked in the campus' Women's Studies Center as the student co-director.
+Mourned the inability to declare a double-major in Women's Studies (English major only, alas) -- it was offered then just as a minor.
 Savored the religion class (co-taught by two protestant ministers, one of whom was a former Catholic who left the Church because, as a woman, she couldn't be ordained) in which we poured over liberation and feminist theology.
 Nurtured an active hatred towards the hideously out-of-date, repressive, Institutional Catholic Church, source of all that was wrong throughout history.
 Declared myself an atheist just to tick off my mom.

 ... and amazingly, Friend Mike became Boyfriend Mike just as this Feminist Nutjob Whirlwind kicked in.
 Don't know how or why he managed to avoid being corrupted by my mindset and worldview.
 Honestly, if it wasn't for him, I seriously think I would've prolly joined a feminist commune somewhere, where we ate granola, pranced around in the nip, sang to trees, and bitched incessantly about Those Horrible Men Dorking Up Life, The Universe, And Everything.